tranjas/Stock-Simulator/README.md

 HTTP Status: 204 No Content
 Delete Portfolio
 Endpoint: DELETE /portfolios/{id}
+Path Variable:
-Path Variable: id - User ID.
+id: User ID.
+Response:
+204 No Content if successful.
-Response: No content if successful or 404 Not Found if the portfolio does not exist.
+404 Not Found if the portfolio does not exist.
-HTTP Status: 204 No Content
 3. Stock Management
-APIs for adding, updating, and deleting stocks within a portfolio.
+APIs to add, update, and delete stocks within a portfolio.

 Add Stock
 Endpoint: POST /stocks/{id}/{symbol}/{amount}